- New mandatory public health measures in effect April 6.

 Ministry responsible: Energy

-Bill 12: Preserving Canada's Economic Prosperity Act has been introduced to defend Alberta's energy industry and maximize the value of our natural energy resources.
+Bill 12: Preserving Canada's Economic Prosperity Act has been passed to achieve this goal.

 The act gives the government authority to require companies to obtain a licence before exporting energy products from Alberta via pipeline, rail or truck, including: